-Your toddler may simply be afraid of baths, and we cover this below because it is likely to be a key reason why your toddler hates bath time.
+Your toddler may be afraid of baths, and we cover this below.
+It is likely to be a key reason why your toddler hates bath time.

 What was your toddler doing before you called bath time?
 Were they playing?
 Eating?

 You want your toddler to have a bath, but if they are having too much fun, they will not want to stop for bath time.

 If your toddler doesn’t want to take a bath, you will need to make bath time fun!
 I have made a list below that will help you to inject the fun into bath time!